shieldproject/shield-boshrelease/README.md

 correctly formatted public fingerprint from the private key.

-Note that if the `shield` link is in use, you don't need to explicitly set `agent.key` -- the deployment will just pull that value from the SHIELD Core automagically.
+Note that if the `shield` link is in use, you don't need to explicitly set `agent.key` -- the agent startup scripts will just retrieve the public key from the SHIELD Core automagically.
+This allows SHIELD site operators to rotate that key with minimal fuss.

 The `recovery.*` properties have been removed, since SHIELD v8's new encryption feature makes it difficult to restore backups